SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification: Introduction

-Motivated by these observations, we propose a novel framework named SD-ReID for AG-ReID.
-The framework leverages Stable Diffusion to generate the view-specific features, thereby enhancing view-invariant representations with additional cross-view information.
+Motivated by these observations, we propose a novel two-stage framework named SD-ReID for AG-ReID.
 Technically, in the first stage, we train a simple view-aware ReID model to coarsely extract person representations along with conditions encoding identity and view information.
 In the second stage, all parameters of the ReID model are fixed.
 Then, we use the person representations obtained from the first stage as generation targets to train the SD model.
 To improve the controllability of the generation process, we design a condition learner that injects identity and view conditions into the SD model.
 With this design, the model can generate view-specific features.
 While this mechanism works effectively during training, instance-level view conditions cannot be accessed during inference, since the image of the same person with other views is unavailable in real retrieval scenarios.
 To address this limitation, we construct a memory bank to aggregate global-level view conditions, which are obtained by averaging view representations across the training set.
 These global-level conditions provide approximate guidance for generation at inference.
 However, they inevitably introduce a distribution gap compared to instance-level conditions, which may degrade the quality and discrimination of generated features.
 To mitigate this issue, we propose the View-Refined Decoder (VRD) to adaptively refine generated features by aligning them with visual features from the ReID backbone.
 Finally, the refined all-view features generated by the SD model are fused with visual features extracted by the ReID model, enabling a more robust and comprehensive representation for person retrieval.